Alternate Spellings: wulong tea, wulong cha, oolong cha, wu long

 Oolong teas are semi-oxidized teas.
 They are sometimes called "semi-fermented teas" though this moniker is considered to be less technically correct than semi-oxidized teas.
 After the tea leaves are picked, they are rolled and allowed to oxidize.
 Oxidation produces the floral notes that characterize many oolongs.

 Shaping of Oolong

-Often, oolongs are alternately rolled and shaped, which allows for more complex, nuanced flavors, more controlled oxidation and more intricate shaping.
+Oolongs are often alternately rolled and shaped which allows for more complex, nuanced flavors, more controlled oxidation, and more intricate shaping.
 Common shapes for oolong teas include semi-ball or ball shapes and wiry, twisted shapes.
 Balled and semi-balled oolongs are best enjoyed over many infusions, preferably in Yixing teaware with gongfu-style brewing.

 Home of Oolong Tea

 Most oolong teas hail from China (especially from Fujian Province and the Wuyi Mountain Range) and from Taiwan.
 These regions are particularly famous for their skillfully handmade oolong teas.
 However, in recent years, other countries (notably India and Sri Lanka) have begun to produce oolong tea, usually on a large scale in a factory setting.
 In Taiwan, some oolongs are aged for many years for a more refined, subtle flavor.